isomerpages/obs-oac/_about/OAE In Singapore/OAE Professionals.md

 third_nav_title: OAE In Singapore
 ---
 <p>The role of an Outdoor Adventure Education (OAE) professional, particularly
-an educator, involves utilizing the outdoors as a platform for self-discovery and social awareness.
+an educator, involves utilising the outdoors as a platform for self-discovery and social awareness.
 They play a critical role in the holistic development of Singaporean youth.
 Through carefully designed activities, OAE professionals create a learning zone where students can engage in experiential learning,